-- The consumer choice models developed so far operate on a rather spatially aggregated level, either at a state level - Even though these models include 'non-monetary costs' to characterize the perceptions of consumers towards vehicle technologies, certain important details are lost while aggregating spatially - When these details are aggregated, in nationwide or statewide models, it is assumed that the presence of these stations at a particular location will affect all the consumers, when in fact, the deployment of stations or chargers will only influence potential consumers that are near the deployed infrastructure. - Hence, characterizing the spatial dimension of consumers and their proximity to fuel infrastructure is very important for improving the representation of vehicle purchase decisions. - This spatial consumer choice model will better incorporate the level of utility that is provided by stations and chargers at a fine level of spatial detail, versus assuming some average level of station availability, common to other modeling approaches.
+- The consumer choice models developed so far operate on a rather spatially aggregated level, either at a state level - Even though these models include 'non-monetary costs' to characterize the perceptions of consumers towards vehicle technologies, certain important details are lost while aggregating spatially - When these details are aggregated, in nationwide or statewide models, it is assumed that the presence of these stations at a particular location will affect all the consumers, when in fact, the deployment of stations or chargers will only influence potential consumers that are near the deployed infrastructure. - Hence, characterizing the spatial dimension of consumers and their proximity to fuel infrastructure is very important for improving the representation of vehicle purchase decisions. - This spatial consumer choice model incorporates the level of utility that is provided by stations and chargers at a fine level of spatial detail, versus assuming some average level of station availability, common to other modeling approaches. - The model also includes spatially sensitive demographic attributes such as income, driver profile, and so on.